gmaclennan/hubfs.js/README.md

 some little tricky issues around maximum file size for reading using the [contents API](https://developer.github.com/v3/repos/contents/).
-This tries to do things the easy (quick) way first, but if not will also work for larger files up to 100Mb (although, the xmlhttprequest library used by Octokat seems to timeout for files that large)
+This tries to do things the easy (quick) way first, but if not will also work for larger files up to 100Mb.

 ### Parameters